stevenb-nz/stevenb-nz.github.io/scrabble.md

 ### old tournament scoring program

-[This folder](https://www.dropbox.com/sh/o87m9vfi13ykrqo/AAD2HRFx3u3yfe7cVODJPBCOa?dl=0) at DropBox contains two .dmg's - T-Score 1.4.1 compiled for i) PPC Macs or ii) Intel Macs.
+[This folder](/T-Score) contains two .dmg's - T-Score 1.4.1 compiled for i) PPC Macs or ii) Intel Macs.
 The PPC version hasn't been tested as I no longer have easy access to a PPC-based machine (or even one running Rosetta).

 ### new tournament scoring program (Electron)